richanna/Identity-Events/draft-ietf-secevent-http-push.md

 be used to provide verification of its authenticity.

-When sharing personally identifiable information or information that is otherwise considered confidential to affected users, Event Transmitters and Receivers MUST have the appropriate legal agreements and user consent or terms of service in place.
+When sharing personally identifiable information or information that is otherwise considered confidential to affected users, SET Transmitters and Receivers MUST have the appropriate legal agreements and user consent or terms of service in place.

 The propagation of subject identifiers can be perceived as personally identifiable information.
-Where possible, Event Transmitters and Receivers SHOULD devise approaches that prevent propagation --- for example, the passing of a hash value that requires the subscriber to already know the subject.
+Where possible, SET Transmitters and Receivers SHOULD devise approaches that prevent propagation --- for example, the passing of a hash value that requires the subscriber to already know the subject.